 Amend Mayor Lurie's Upzoning Bill

-That’s why the Alliance for Affordable Neighborhoods is urging the Board of Supervisors to support a real community plan: one that builds already-approved housing with local jobs, landbanks public sites for affordable projects, guarantees affordable “inclusionary” and family-sized homes, and protects existing tenants and small businesses from displacement.
+That’s why the Alliance for Affordable Neighborhoods is urging the Board of Supervisors to support a strong rezoning plan that centers affordability and families: one that builds already-approved housing with local jobs, landbanks public sites for affordable projects, guarantees affordable “inclusionary” and family-sized homes, and protects existing tenants and small businesses from displacement.
 Join us by sending an email to your Supervisor today.

 Together, we can mitigate the harms of this blanket legislation and demand housing solutions that actually keep San Francisco affordable for families and workers.